 - the probability that a location will flood

 - where to find advice on managing flood risk

 Please be aware that:

-- not all watercourses are shown on the map and we recommend you consider OS mapping, the Land Registry and any available local information for any watercourses near to your property.
-For more information please visit our webpage flooding - your responsibilities
+- not all watercourses are shown on the map and we recommend you consider OS mapping, the Land Registry and any available local information for any watercourses near to your property

 Get flood warnings on the go

-The agency provide a Floodline, which is a free 24-hour advice and information service for floods and flood warnings on 0345 988 1188.
+The agency provides a Floodline, which is a free 24-hour advice and information service for floods and flood warnings on 0345 988 1188.

 You can also register online to receive:

-- weather warnings from the Met Office via email – this service will alert you whenever the Met office emit a weather warning for your area and is a free service
+- weather warnings from the Met Office via email – this service will alert you whenever the Met office emits a weather warning for your area and is a free service

 - alerts from the Environment Agency by phone, email or text – this service is applicable to anyone who lives near a main river and may be at risk of river flooding.
 You’ll be alerted whenever significant rainfall may be on the way